 Reported cases of COVID-19 range from mild to severe.
 Most deaths related to the virus have been linked to older adults with existing health conditions.

-Buckeye Terminator and Buckeye Eco One-Step Disinfectant-Deodorizer-Cleaner E22 have been approved with a one-minute contact time.
+Buckeye Terminator and Buckeye Eco One-Step Disinfectant-Deodorizer-Cleaner E22 may be used with a one-minute contact time.
 Terminator requires a 2 oz.gal. dilution rate.
 Eco One-Step Disinfectant-Deodorizer-Cleaner E22 requires a 1/2 oz./gal. dilution rate.

-Buckeye Sanicare Disinfecting Wipes have been approved for use against SARS-CoV-2 with a four-minute contact time.
+Buckeye Sanicare Disinfecting Wipes may be used against SARS-CoV-2 with a four-minute contact time.

-Buckeye Sanicare TBX has been approved for use against SARS-CoV-2 with a one-minute contact time.
+Buckeye Sanicare TBX may be used against SARS-CoV-2 with a one-minute contact time.

 Every effort is being made to meet the increased demand for disinfectants and hand hygiene related products.
 Buckeye offers Symmetry® hand hygiene products, Buckeye disinfectants, and Clarion® 25 Microban Antimicrobial Floor Finish to help fight the spread of germs and bacteria.